pachyderm/docs/content/latest/deploy-manage/deploy/on-premises.md

     Do not begin it with the protocol; it is an endpoint, not an url.
 Also, check if your object store (e.g. MinIO) is using SSL/TLS.
     If not, disable it using `secure: false`.

-2. `bucket`: The bucket name you are dedicating to Pachyderm.
+2. `bucket`: The bucket name you are dedicating to MLDM.
 MLDM will need exclusive access to this bucket.
 3. `id`: The access key id for the object store.
 4. `secret`: The secret key for the object store.